Models of protein production along the cell cycle: an investigation of possible sources of noise: Impact of the Sharing of RNA-Polymerases and Ribosomes

 As in \cite{fromion_stochastic_2015}, we are looking for an invariant reversible probability measure $\pi$ of this Markov process, i.e. for any $i\in\{1,\dots,K\}$,

 \begin{prop} The invariant measure $\pi$ of the number of RNA-polymerases in each gene has the following form

-for any $x\in S$ and with $Z>0$ the normalization constant. \end{prop} \begin{proof} We only need to check that $\pi$ satisfies Equation~\ref{eq:equilibre-point-fixe}.
+for any $x\in S$ and with $Z>0$ the normalization constant. \end{prop} \begin{proof} We only need to check that $\pi$ satisfies Equation~\eqref{eq:equilibre-point-fixe}.
 For a gene $i\in\{1,...,K\}$, we take $x\in S$ such that $x-e_{i}\in S$ .

-So $\pi$ satisfies Equation~\ref{eq:equilibre-point-fixe}. \end{proof} We can now derive from the previous proposition the equilibrium distribution of $F_{Y}$, the number of free RNA-polymerases of the process. \begin{prop} The distribution of the number of free polymerases $F_{Y}$ is given by
+So $\pi$ satisfies Equation~\eqref{eq:equilibre-point-fixe}. \end{proof} We can now derive from the previous proposition the steady state distribution of $F_{Y}$, the number of free RNA-polymerases of the process. \begin{prop} The distribution of the number of free polymerases $F_{Y}$ is given by

 with $\Lambda$ defined such as